zynksoftware/Zynk-Workflow/_docs/Sage-200-Connector/Importing-Goods-Received-Notes-into-Sage-200.md

 See [Common Task Settings](common-task-settings)

 ## Examples
 A sample input file for creating a goods note is shown below.
 This applies to workflows created in v2.22 of Zynk and above (using the ImportGoodsReceivedNotesV2 task).
-See our [Sage 200 GRN XML](sage-200-grn-xml) for more details on the Zynk XML Goods Note format for Sage 200.
+See our [Sage 200 GRN XML (V2)](sage-200-grn-xml-v2) for more details on the Zynk XML Receipt Note format for Sage 200.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>